The Art Lawyer's Diary by Barbara Hoffman: A Movable Feast for a Troubled Time

 How the Paris Art Scene Responds When Democracy Falters

-I have returned to Paris often enough that the city is no longer a destination but a method of thinking.
+I have returned to Paris often enough that the city is no longer a destination but a process of thinking.
 Arrival here is rarely neutral.

 Martin Luther King Jr. and Robert Kennedy were assassinated while I was in Paris during the events of 1968.
 Protests against racism, the war in Vietnam, attacks on homosexuals, and discrimination in employment and voting continued unabated.